1998 •PlayStation 1

 CoolBaby RS18 pairs the hardware with 7.0 inch.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 CoolBaby RS18 leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.